ppy/osu-wiki/wiki/Tournaments/OWC/2022/en.md

 6. Each team must have 4 members play each map.
 They may be exchanged freely after a map is concluded.
 7. An optional 3-minute break will be offered between the first and second playthrough of the mappool.
 8. All teams will play their qualifiers in separate rooms.
 It is *suggested* that teams do not broadcast or share their results publicly to avoid seed manipulation.
+   - Teams may be grouped into a singular room if there are not enough referees available at match time.
-9. Only the top 32 seeded teams will advance to the Round of 32.
+10. Only the top 32 seeded teams will advance to the Round of 32.
-10. The Qualifiers stage results will be published both on this page as well as a spreadsheet which will feature detailed information about every score submitted.
+11. The Qualifiers stage results will be published both on this page as well as a spreadsheet which will feature detailed information about every score submitted.

 ### Stage instructions